The Best Philadelphia Art Experiences You Can Enjoy From Home

 Hand sew your own leather goods

 Tesoro Design’s DIY kits are a great way to support small businesses while also giving yourself a fun project to work on.
-Brit Reed’s leather brand is dedicated to empowering women and minimizing our carbon footprint.
-In addition to sewing her own face masks for donation, the founder has also created make-your-own leather kits that can be purchased on her website.
-Follow along Reed’s tutorials on Instagram, and hand sew your own koozie or sunglass case.
+Founder Brit Reed’s leather brand is dedicated to empowering women and minimizing our carbon footprint and she’s also created make-your-own leather kits that can be purchased on her website.
+Learn how to hand sew your own koozie or sunglass case in a jif.

 Browse some new reads